-We want you to be confident in your decision to use Thermo Fisher Connect.
+We want you to be confident in your decision to use the Connect platform.
 So we’ve gathered answers to questions that we'd expect anyone who’s serious about security to ask.

 In April 2010, the American Institute of Certified Public Accountants (AICPA) announced the retirement of SAS 70 to be replaced by SSAE (Statement on Standards for Attestation Engagements) 16.

 SAS 70 did not set any standards for data center excellence; it merely verified that the controls and processes set in place by a data center were actually followed.
 It was also intended to report on the financial controls of an organization.
 SSAE 16 not only verifies controls and processes, but also requires verification of design and operating effectiveness.

 There are two types of SSAE 16 audits: